-Nutritious food has been a primary and increasingly urgent need during various crises that have afflicted the Houston region, from Hurricane Harvey to the COVID-19 pandemic, and the most recent Winter Storm Uri.
-Urban Harvest, a nonprofit that seeks to cultivate thriving communities through gardening and access to healthy food, is launching a mobile market to ensure access to healthy food throughout Houston’s most underserved areas.
+Nutritious food has been a primary and increasingly urgent need during various crises that have afflicted the Houston region, including Hurricane Harvey, the COVID-19 pandemic, and the most recent Winter Storm Uri.
+Urban Harvest, a nonprofit that seeks to cultivate thriving communities through community gardening and access to healthy food, launched a mobile market in August 2020 to ensure access to healthy food throughout Houston’s most underserved areas.
 The mobile market offers multiple services, acting as an information hub for community-based food resources and allowing people receiving Supplemental Nutrition Assistance (SNAP) to purchase double the amount of local produce with their benefits (Urban Harvest’s Double Up Houston program).